 Yes, there is a difference between milk teeth and permanent teeth that may make milk teeth seem unimportant, but remember, milk teeth pave the way for healthy, properly aligned permanent teeth in your child.

-Difference Between Milk Teeth and Permanent Teeth
+Difference Between Temporary Teeth And Permanent Teeth

 So far, we saw that some difference between milk teeth and permanent teeth exists.
 However, let’s elaborate a bit on this!